Bran00/Discover/README.md

 # Discover

-Ativadades para comprovar habilidades em HTML, CSS e JavaScript.
+Activities to prove skills in HTML, CSS e JavaScript.